 Lastly, racing has brought my family together.
 Some days, we’d have four tents of family and friends supporting us.
 My parents divorced when I was very young and are happily remarried to my wonderful step-parents.
 While there’s never been any hostility, I’ve never experienced these people together so much.
 Seeing them enjoy themselves, share meals, help pitch tents, and laugh together, has been the sweetest WIN every week.
 Seeing how they love their grandson and have been present for every. single. race. is incredible.
 I’m so very thankful!

 Noah’s rookie year race results:

 Did Not Finish x1 due to engine failure

 3rd place x2

 1st place x2

 powered by Showit

 Laura resides in Glen Allen, Virginia.
 She specializes in portraits of high school seniors, children, and families.
 Laura serves the Greater Richmond area including Henrico, Hanover, and Chesterfield.
-Laura also travels for summer sessions to the eastern part of VA as well as the Outer Banks of North Carolina.
+Laura also travels on select summer dates to the eastern part of VA and Hatteras Island.